 Life span: 12–16 years

-The Blue Lacy’s role in the development of the Texan frontier and its recognition as the state dog underscore its importance in American working breed history.
-It continues to be highly valued for its versatility, intelligence, and work ethic in both rural and urban settings, embodying the spirit of its heritage.
+The Blue Lacy played a vital role in the development of the Texan frontier.
+Its designation as the official state dog highlights its importance in American working-dog history.
+Today, it remains highly valued for its versatility, intelligence, and exceptional work ethic, embodying the independent and resilient spirit of Texas.